Home » Symptoms » Cat Symptoms A-Z » Hairs Coarser than Eyelashes

 - Weight loss or gain: Hormonal disorders can also cause weight fluctuations, which should be observed in addition to coat changes.

-A visit to the vet is strongly recommended if the coat problem persists or worsens for more than a few days.
-A veterinary examination should be carried out immediately, especially if the cat shows symptoms such as severe itching, skin rashes or a change in behavior.
+A visit to the vet is strongly recommended if the coat problem persists for more than a few days or worsens.
+Especially if the cat shows symptoms such as severe itching, rashes or a change in behavior, a veterinary examination should be carried out immediately.

 If the cat shows additional symptoms such as weight changes, loss of appetite, or lethargy, this could indicate a systemic disease that requires immediate medical clarification.